CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 ###Libraries

-Libraries are harmful.
+Libraries have costs.
 They are opaque, written by someone who is not familiar with your concerns and may or may not share your assumptions about what should happen in various circumstances.
 They are full of code that you don't need.
 In the code you do need, there are often complexities of no value to you, and risks of which you have no knowledge.
 Poetic programming encourages programmers to see functions they craft themselves as superior to functions in libraries, other things being equal.
 Libraries have value because you can't do everything yourself, and wouldn't want to if you could.
 But if it's a programming task you do have the luxury of tackling yourself, and you are interested in the problem being solved, then curating your own code may be better than blindly calling someone else's.

 ###Dependencies with Dependencies